 HMRC needs to be satisfied that you (the customer) will not have the ability to meet the tax due date

-If the company’s financial circumstances change in any way, for the better or worse, you must notify HMRC immediately
+If the company’s financial circumstances change in any way, either for the better or the worse, you must notify HMRC immediately

 The instalments are to be over the shortest time period reasonably possible